MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/hold-distribution-errors.md

 ## Error: SiteOutOfQuota

-If you see this error in the **ResultCode: SiteOutOfQuota** and the following error message, the SharePoint site has reached it's storage quota.
+If you see this error in the **ResultCode: SiteOutOfQuota** and the following error message, the SharePoint site has reached its storage quota.

 > The SharePoint site does not have enough quota.
 Please allocate more quota to the site collection, and then redeploy this policy.